florestefano1975/ComfyUI-CogVideoX/README.md

 - Type: Multiline string.
 - Impact: Directly influences the content and style of the generated video.

-2. image (IMAGE)
+### image (IMAGE)

 - Description: The input image from which to start the video generation.

-Type: Image
+- Type: Image

-Impact: Serves as the starting point for the video, strongly influencing the first frames.
+- Impact: Serves as the starting point for the video, strongly influencing the first frames.

-3. num_frames (INT)
+### num_frames (INT)

-Description: The total number of frames to generate.
+- Description: The total number of frames to generate.

-Default: 98
+- Default: 49

-Range: 49 - 2^31-1 (practically unlimited)
+- Range: 49 - 2^31-1 (practically unlimited)

-Step: 49

-Impact: Determines the length of the final video.
+- Impact: Determines the length of the final video.

-4. num_inference_steps (INT)
+### num_inference_steps (INT)

-Description: The number of inference steps for each frame.
+- Description: The number of inference steps for each frame.

-Default: 10
+- Default: 10

-Range: 1 - 1000
+- Range: 1 - 1000

-Impact: Influences the quality and detail of each generated frame.
+- Impact: Influences the quality and detail of each generated frame.
 More steps generally mean higher quality but longer processing times.

-5. guidance_scale (FLOAT)
+### guidance_scale (FLOAT)

-Description: Controls how closely the model follows the prompt.
+- Description: Controls how closely the model follows the prompt.

-Default: 6.0
+- Default: 6.0

-Range: 0.1 - 30.0
+- Range: 0.1 - 30.0

-Impact: Higher values produce results more faithful to the prompt but can lead to artifacts.
+- Impact: Higher values produce results more faithful to the prompt but can lead to artifacts.

-6. use_dynamic_cfg (BOOLEAN)
+### use_dynamic_cfg (BOOLEAN)

-Description: Enables or disables Dynamic Guided Configuration.
+- Description: Enables or disables Dynamic Guided Configuration.

-Default: True
+- Default: True

-Impact: When enabled, it can improve video consistency and quality.
+- Impact: When enabled, it can improve video consistency and quality.

-7. seed (INT)
+### seed (INT)

-Description: The seed for random generation.
+- Description: The seed for random generation.

-Default: 0
+- Default: 0

-Range: 0 - 99999999999999
+- Range: 0 - 99999999999999

-Impact: Controls result reproducibility.
+- Impact: Controls result reproducibility.
 The same seed will always produce the same output with the same parameters.

-Optical Flow Interpolation Parameters
+- Optical Flow Interpolation Parameters

-8. interpolation_factor (INT)
+### interpolation_factor (INT)

-Description: Determines how many intermediate frames to create between each pair of original frames.
+- Description: Determines how many intermediate frames to create between each pair of original frames.

-Default: 1
+- Default: 1

-Range: 1 - 7 (steps of 2)
+- Range: 1 - 7 (steps of 2)

-Impact: Increases video smoothness by adding interpolated frames.
+- Impact: Increases video smoothness by adding interpolated frames.
 A value of 1 doubles the number of frames, 3 quadruples it, etc.

-9. flow_precision (FLOAT)
+### flow_precision (FLOAT)

 - Description: Controls the level of detail in optical flow calculation.
 - Default: 0.5
 - Range: 0.1 - 1.0

-Impact: Higher values produce more precise optical flow but require more computation time.
+- Impact: Higher values produce more precise optical flow but require more computation time.

-10. motion_threshold (FLOAT)
+### motion_threshold (FLOAT)

-Description: Determines the minimum amount of movement required to apply interpolation.
+- Description: Determines the minimum amount of movement required to apply interpolation.

-Default: 0.1
+- Default: 0.1

-Range: 0.0 - 1.0
+- Range: 0.0 - 1.0

-Impact: Lower values interpolate even small movements, higher values only significant movements.
+- Impact: Lower values interpolate even small movements, higher values only significant movements.

-11. smoothness (FLOAT)
+### smoothness (FLOAT)

-Description: Controls how "smooth" the interpolated movement should be.
+- Description: Controls how "smooth" the interpolated movement should be.

-Default: 0.5
+- Default: 0.5

-Range: 0.0 - 1.0
+- Range: 0.0 - 1.0

-Impact: Higher values produce smoother transitions but may reduce movement details.
+- Impact: Higher values produce smoother transitions but may reduce movement details.

-12. flow_method (COMBO)
+### flow_method (COMBO)

-Description: The method used to calculate optical flow.
+- Description: The method used to calculate optical flow.

-Options: ["Farneback", "TV-L1", "DIS"]
+- Options: ["Farneback", "TV-L1", "DIS"]

-Impact: Each method has different characteristics in terms of accuracy and speed.
+- Impact: Each method has different characteristics in terms of accuracy and speed.

-13. edge_mode (COMBO)
+### edge_mode (COMBO)

-Description: How to handle image edges during interpolation.
+- Description: How to handle image edges during interpolation.

-Options: ["Replicate", "Reflect", "Wrap", "Constant"]
+- Options: ["Replicate", "Reflect", "Wrap", "Constant"]

-Impact: Influences the appearance of edges in interpolated frames.
+- Impact: Influences the appearance of edges in interpolated frames.

-14. interpolation_strength (FLOAT)
+### interpolation_strength (FLOAT)

-Description: How heavily to apply the calculated interpolation.
+- Description: How heavily to apply the calculated interpolation.

-Default: 1.0
+- Default: 1.0

-Range: 0.0 - 1.0
+- Range: 0.0 - 1.0

-Impact: Lower values produce subtler interpolation, higher values more pronounced interpolation.
+- Impact: Lower values produce subtler interpolation, higher values more pronounced interpolation.

 ## Updates